Vegetable Guide

 - All vegetables are easy to digest than grains, legumes, nuts, seeds and animal foods.
 But heavier to digest than fruits.

 According to digestibility, if you cook vegetables in oil or any type of fat (ghee, butter, etc.), it becomes heavier to digest than boiled in water alone.
-Cooking in oil reduces dryness causing property of vegetables, especially in green leafy vegetables (discussed below).
+Boiling increases the bioavailability of nutrients and phytochemicals in some vegetables.
+Some are best to eat in raw form.

 How to Cook Vegetables (Recommended Method)